ilg-physics-ucsb/physics6-manual/6BL/Lab3.md

 # Empirically Determining Resistance

-:::::: Exercise
+In [Ex](#Ex-empirical) we will examine the circuit shown in [Fi](#Fi-schematic) and built in Video 2 (below).
+[Fi](#Fi-schematic) shows the schematic representation of the circuit, which consists of a power supply and a resistor.
+We will use a voltmeter and an ammeter to measure, respectively, the voltage across, and the current passing through, a resistor.

+::::::Exercise empirical

 :::RFigure schematic
 ![Schematic of a voltage source connected to a resistor](imgs/Lab3/OhmsLawSchematic.png)
 :::

-In this exercise we will examine the circuit shown in [Fi](#Fi-schematic) and built in Video 2 (below).
-[Fi](#Fi-schematic) shows the schematic representation of the circuit, which consists of a power supply and a resistor.
-We will use a voltmeter and an ammeter to measure, respectively, the voltage across, and the current passing through, a resistor.
+**Instructions:**
 1. Examine the circuit shown in [Fi](#Fi-schematic) and the diagram in [Fi](#Fi-baseSetup).
 A resistor of resistance $R=2,200\ \Omega$ is wired in series with an ammeter and connected to the 0–20 volt power supply.
 The ammeter will measure the current (mA) flowing through the circuit.
 The voltmeter is connected across the resistor to measure the voltage drop.

 :::Figure baseSetup